 Electronic Payments Cards - If the recipient received benefits electronically, the benefits cannot be canceled because the card was lost, destroyed, or stolen.
-This is an issue between the recipient and U.S. Bank.
+This is an issue between the recipient and the electronic card payment vendor.

 If an individual does not want the TANF benefit, the benefit cannot be canceled.
 The individual may cash out the amount of the benefit and return the funds by check or money order to the county.
-(See Payment Corrections section in Section 400-19-120-25, Unrestricted Payment of TANF Benefits).
+(See the Payment Corrections section in Section 400-19-120-25, Unrestricted Payment of TANF Benefits).